SXU Celebrates Asian Pacific American Heritage Month

 Each year, the Robert and Mary Rita Murphy Stump Library offers the community a beautiful display of books, films and performance art collected in recognition of APAHM.
 The rich heritage of Asian Americans and Pacific Islanders has shaped the history of the United States for thousands of years, and the broad collection at the library details their impact on the arts, sciences, commerce and more.

 As a broad term, "Asian Pacific" encompasses all of the Asian continent and the Pacific islands of Melanesia (New Guinea, New Caledonia, Vanuatu, Fiji and Solomon Islands), Micronesia (Marianas, Guam, Wake Island, Palau, Marshall Islands, Kiribati, Nauru and the Federated States of Micronesia) and Polynesia (New Zealand, Hawaiian Islands, Rotuma, Midway Islands, Samoa, American Samoa, Tonga, Tuvalu, Cook Islands, French Polynesia and Easter Island), as well as the Indian subcontinent and South Asia, including Bangladesh, India and Pakistan.

 May was chosen to commemorate Asian Americans and Pacific Islanders because of two important anniversaries: the arrival of the first Japanese immigrants to the United States on May 7, 1843, and the completion of the transcontinental railroad by Chinese laborers on May 10, 1869.
 More than 1 million immigrants journeyed across the Pacific and arrived on Angel Island.
 Chinese American laborers risked their lives to link our coasts by rail.
 The determination of this vibrant community represents the best of our national character.

-We are grateful for and in awe of the many contributions made by Asian Americans and Pacific Islanders and will continue to celebrate their achievements every day.
+We continue to be in awe of the many contributions made by Asian Americans and Pacific Islanders and celebrate their achievements every day.